shawnroos/granola-obsidian/README.md

 ## Usage

-1. Copy text in Granola (⌘C)
+1. Copy a Granola meeting note to your clipboard
-2. Run "Granola Notes" from Raycast
+2. Run the script from Raycast or terminal
+3. The script will:
-3. Notes appear in Obsidian under Granola folder
+   - Create a new note in your Granola folder
+   - Add the meeting to your daily note with the correct time format
+   - Provide confirmation of successful processing

 ## Project Structure